 JH: I was very ready at that time.
 There was something inside me that was yearning for that.
 I had an internal inclination and affinity for it.
-It’s amazing that Keltner was able to teach fifteen minutes of ATM that for me was the catalyst that took me into the internal exploration that could improve my life.
+It’s amazing that Keltner was able to teach fifteen minutes of Awareness Through Movement that for me was the catalyst that took me into the internal exploration that could improve my life.

 Following that experience, I went down to Mexico to work on a Master’s Degree in Education.
 Afterwards, I came back and taught high school in a little town called Monroe, Oregon.
 As a result of that, I was still close to Sam Keltner.
 We helped put on a conference at Oregon State that brought up all the main teachers from Esalen. [considered the first ‘think tank’ that put the human potential movement on the map] It included George Leonard, Michael Murphy, Will Schutz, Betty Fuller and a number of other people.
 During that conference, I saw George Leonard give an Aikido demonstration and I literally turned in my resignation from teaching the next day to go to the Bay area to study Aikido.
 I was fascinated with it because in basketball everything is done upright, and there it was, right in front of me, this three-dimensional tumbling, and rolling and turning.
 And I just intuitively knew that for my own development, I needed to have that ability in my vestibular system [which governs balance] to be able to roll and go in every direction.